Subscribe anywhere you listen to podcasts.

 Forms: I did find the forms dashboard interface could get unwieldy after 20-30 forms.
 They do have a plugin which makes integration with WP easy.
 And this platform has the most options for styling forms.

-Email Creation: The emails are fairly simple for Converkit – they are meant to be that way.
-You can add images, and buttons but that is about it.
+Email Creation: The emails have gained tons of features since 2021.
+The builder has the same intuitive block-based design – you can add images, and buttons.
+But now they add social media integration and a few other ecommerce goodies.
 However, if you purchase a pre-made HTML template, there is the ability to upload the whole thing.
 So if you hire someone, it is completely customizable!

 Automations: Automations are baked right into the forms workflow – allowing you to send a separate opt-in incentive to each subscriber based on the form they used to signup.